Yggras/dnd-builder/.opencode/Artifacts/Step-26a-Class-Cards-and-Class-Detail-Sheets-Implementation-Plan.md

 - examples: `Subclass will be cleared`, `2 feature choices need review`, `3 spells may be invalid`
 - footer actions: `Cancel` and `Confirm`

-In Step 26a, implement enough confirmation scaffolding for class replacement/removal if the UI exposes class change.
+In Step 26a, implement enough confirmation scaffolding for class removal.
 Step 26b/26c may expand affected summaries once subclass/features/spells are redesigned.

 ## Data And Metadata Notes
 Prefer existing `ContentEntity` fields and metadata.
 Do not change generated content in this step.